-So how can we tell if your dog is overweight?
 Check the space around their ribs and spine.
 If there’s a thin layer of fat between the skin and bones, your pooch is likely doing just fine.
 If you have serious issues finding your dog’s ribcage, a diet is probably in order.
 Also, you can stand over your dog.
 Optimally, you’ll see a ‘waist’ between the ribs and hips.

 As always, a professional veterinarian will be able to tell you what’s what.
 And here’s what’s what:

 Remember, however: dog food labels are there to maintain weight, not lose it.
 If you follow the advised diets, you probably won’t see any progress.
-Don’t disregard the recommended food allotment by leaving a bowl of food out for ‘free feeding’, and make sure that you use the exact measurements recommended.
+Don’t disregard the recommended food allotment by leaving a bowl of food out for "free feeding," and make sure that you use the exact measurements recommended.

 Choosing your dog’s weight loss diet can be incredibly complicated.
 This website breaks it down with simple explanations.

 Next, exercise is tremendously important.
 You don’t want to overheat and overstress your dog, but regular activities are going to burn calories, reduce appetite and increase your dog’s happiness.
-Dogs love exercise if you yourself look excited.
+Dogs love to exercise if you yourself look excited.
 Not only is it beneficial for your canine, but it’s also a fantastic way to bond with them.
 Make sure that you watch for signs of distress like overheating and exhaustion.

-Keeping your dog healthy is a big responsibility, but sticking to a routine will keep your special buddy around longer, and in great health.
+Keeping your dog healthy is a big responsibility, but sticking to a routine will keep your special buddy around longer and in great health.

 Help us make our articles even better